mutableGrape/High-Altitude-Balloon/README.md

 # High-Altitude-Balloon
 Code for the High Altitude balloon

+##### Writing your Own Code
+See .md on how to write your own code to interpret the messages.

 ## DUSEDS_HAB01_Pi_Script.py
 This file uses the Gmail API (__Iridium_Beacon_GMail_Downloader_RockBLOCK.py__ by <a href="https://github.com/PaulZC/Iridium_9603_Beacon/tree/master/Python">Paul Clark</a>) to download Short Burst Data messages received via email.
 It then reads the file and writes the data to a dictionary (basically a list with placenames).
 This data is then used to to create a Facebook post.